- The Matrix Connection

 And unclean spirits, when they saw him, fell down before him, and cried, saying, Thou art the Son of God.

-The intent here is clearly to identify the main character of this movie as a reincarnation of Christ Jesus.
+The intent here is clearly to identify the main character of this movie as the reincarnation of Christ Jesus.
 But beware.
-The original Matrix move was released March 31, 1999.
-In it while riding in an elevator a comment is made that it looks like every floor is wired with explosives.
+The original Matrix movie was released on March 31, 1999.
+In it, while riding in an elevator a comment is made by one of the characters that it looks like every floor is wired with explosives.
 There was no reason for this comment.
-In the movie the building does not explode.
+In the movie, the building does not explode.
 Then they get out on floor 101, which is, of course, very prominently displayed.
 I will leave it as an exercise for the reader to get from this observation to The Illuminati Signature on the World Trade Center.
-See also the like-named section The Matrix Connection on the № 73.
-Sacred Number 216 page.
+This is not unlike 2001: A Space Odyssey in which Stanley Kubrick films a flag mysteriously waving is a completely closed and empty room.
+The messages are subtle, but they are very real.

 Apocalyptic Books Planted in the Bible